 Antiinflammatory effect of iNOS inhibition

 The activity of iNOS in inflammation is potentially destructive and contributes to tissue damage in rheumatism and other autoimmune diseases; therefore, inhibiting iNOS is potentially useful.
 To make this work, it is important to avoid inhibition of eNOS and nNOS.
-While most NOS inhibitors, such as l-N-nitroarginine-methyl ester (l-NAME) inhibit all NOS isoforms, some are selective for iNOS.
+While most available NOS inhibitors, such as l-N-nitroarginine-methyl ester (l-NAME) inhibit all NOS isoforms, some are selective for iNOS.
 One such drug the experimental inhibitor GW274150.

 In the experiment on the right, the effectiveness of GW274150 was studied in a mouse model of inflammation.
 Collagen-induced arthritis can be provoked in mice by injecting their paws with bovine collagen type II, to which the mice then mount an immune reaction that leads to swelling and inflammation.